vpavlenko/web-2024-template/README.md

 <img width="1191" alt="Screenshot 2024-09-30 at 22 04 00" src="https://github.com/user-attachments/assets/9f31a473-30c9-4e3b-abc7-69edd4011459">

-Then clone it locally using GitHub Desktop:
+Then clone it locally using [GitHub Desktop](https://desktop.github.com/download/)

 Then open this folder in Cursor, open package.json, hover `dev` and click `Run Script`:
 <img width="616" alt="Screenshot 2024-10-02 at 11 49 15" src="https://github.com/user-attachments/assets/a75d0dd3-41a9-4730-a25b-b4accc867e09">